cloud-native-toolkit/automation-solutions/boms/software/turbonomic/files/README.md

 The Turbonomic automation assumes you have an OpenShift cluster already configured on your cloud of choice.
 The supported managed options are [ROSA for AWS](https://aws.amazon.com/rosa/), [ARO for Azure](https://azure.microsoft.com/en-us/services/openshift/) or [ROKS for IBM Cloud ](https://www.ibm.com/cloud/openshift).

 Before you start to install and configure Turbonomic, you will need to identify what your target infrastructure is going to be.
 You can start from scratch and use one of the pre-defined reference architectures from IBM or bring your own.
+It is recommended to install this on a `4cpu x 16gb x 2 worker nodes` **OpenShift Cluster**

 ### Reference Architectures